AshishA26/OmniBot/README.md

 # Omnidirectional-Robot-Car
-A robot that has the ability to move in more directions than usually possible using unique mechanum wheels.
+A robot that has the ability to move in more directions than usually possible using unique mecanum wheels.

 ## Images
 Rendered pictures of the 3D model I created using parts from [GrabCAD](https://grabcad.com/library) combined with my own models designed for 3D printing.
 Made in real-world scale and using `Solidworks`.